 Spring is a great time to visit the Disneyland resort.
-The weather is near perfect, most of the attractions are open (except for those affected by the Star Wars Land expansion) and the park hours are longer than the off season.
+The weather is near perfect, most of the attractions are open and the park hours are longer than the off season.
 Even with all of the good things about springtime at Disneyland, if you are heading there during your spring vacation, there are a lot of things you need to know.

 We have visited Disneyland during the spring almost every single year.
-The exception was last year because I had just had the twins.
+The exceptions were 2015 because I had just had the twins and then 2016 we were on our year without Disney.
 Other than that we have gone every single year since the Goof was born.
 We have gone during the main “spring break” and we have even gone a few weeks before and a few weeks after.
 We have learned a lot during those visits, and now I am hoping I can share some wisdom with you, so that you can make the most of your visit this springtime at Disneyland.

 - Park hours.
 Beginning mid-March Disneyland’s park hours extend to peak-season hours.
 Be sure to check the Park Schedule (here) ahead of time.
 Park schedules are posted 6 weeks in advance.
 Also be sure to listen to the announcements and check the guest services boards at arrival as we have had a few years where parks were listed as closing at 10 or 11, but because of crowds, the hours were extended until midnight.

 - Crowds.
 Springtime at Disneyland is a bit crazy as far as crowds go.
 In fact, I have often found the spring break crowds worse than summer crowds.
 That doesn’t mean it has to ruin your vacation.
 First, you can check out our tips for surviving Disney’s on-season.
 This has great tips on making the most of your days at the park with crazy crowds.